aweiland/docker-influxdb-grafana/README.md

 This is a Docker image based on Phil Hawthorne who forked from Samuel Bistoletti.

 Change log:
-- Update INFLUXDB_VERSION to 1.4.2 (Note that as of version 1.3 there the UI on port 8083 is depreciated)
+- Update INFLUXDB_VERSION to 1.4.2 (Note that as of version 1.3 the UI on port 8083 is depreciated)
 - Update GRAFANA_VERSION to 4.6.2
 - Update influxdb.conf with "max-row-limit = 0" (This is now the default as of version 1.3)